sgunonu/DataSafe/LabGuide100000.md

 -	To access the **Data Discovery** wizard, click the **Home** tab, and then click **Data Discovery**.
 <!-- Image 4.1-->
 -	On the Select Target for Sensitive Data Discovery page, your target database is listed.
--	Often, you want to perform data discovery against a production database where you can get an accurate and up-to-date picture of your sensitive data.
+-	 **WHY** Often, you want to perform data discovery against a production database where you can get an accurate and up-to-date picture of your sensitive data.
 You can discover sensitive data in the source database (a production or copy) and mask the cloned copies of this source database.
 Or, you can simply run a data discovery job on the actual database that you want to mask.
--	Select your target database, and then click **Continue**.
+-	Select your target database, and then click **Continue at the bottom right**.
 <!-- Image 4.2-->
--	Next, the **Select Sensitive Data Model** page is displayed.
-On this page, you can create a new sensitive data model, select an existing one from the Library, or import a file-based sensitive data model.
+-	On this page, you can create a new **sensitive data model**, select an existing one from the Library, or import a file-based sensitive data model.
 <!-- Image 4.3-->
--	Leave **Create** selected.
+    1. Leave **Create** selected.
--	Name the sensitive data model as **SDM1**.
+    2. Name the sensitive data model as **SDM1**.
--	Enable **Show and save sample data** so that Data Discovery retrieves sample data for each sensitive column, if it's available.
+    3. Enable **Show and save sample data** so that Data Discovery retrieves sample data for each sensitive column, if it's available.
--	Select your resource group.
+    4. Select your resource group. **what not sure which one to select so i chose "datasafe"**
--	Click **Continue**.
+    5. Click **Continue**.
 -	On the **Select Schemas for Sensitive Data Discovery** page, select the schema that you want Data Discovery to search.
 In this case, select the **HCM1** schema, and click **Continue**.
 <!-- Image 4.4-->
 -	On the **Select Sensitive Types for Sensitive Data Discovery** page, you select the sensitive types that you want to discover.
 Data Discovery categorizes its sensitive types as Identification Information, Biographic Information, IT Information, Financial Information, Healthcare Information, Employment Information, and Academic Information.
 Do the following:
--	**Expand all** the categories by moving the Expand All slider to the right to view each sensitive type.
-Notice that you can select individual sensitive types, sensitive categories, and all sensitive types.
--	Scroll down the list and review the sensitive types available.
+-	Select **Expand all** at the top.
+Notice that you can select individual sensitive types, sensitive categories, and all sensitive types.Scroll and review the sensitive types available.
 <!-- Image 4.5-->
 -	Return to the top of the list and select the **Select All** check box.
 -	At the bottom of the page, select the **Non-Dictionary Relationship Discovery** check box.
--	Oracle Data Safe automatically discovers referential relationships defined in the data dictionary.
+-	**maybe @why** Oracle Data Safe automatically discovers referential relationships defined in the data dictionary.
 The **Non-Dictionary Relationship Discovery** feature helps to identify application-level parent-child relationships that are not defined in the data dictionary.
 It helps discover application-level relationships so that data integrity is maintained during data masking.
 -	When you are ready to start the data discovery job, click **Continue**.
 -	Wait for the job to finish.
 <!-- Image 4.6-->